anjali130309/book-recommendation-system/README.md

 ## Overview

 A Machine Learning-based Book Recommendation System that recommends books based on user interests using multiple recommendation techniques.
 The project uses the **Book-Crossing Dataset** and implements both traditional and hybrid recommendation approaches.
-Data used for this project was taken from <a href=http://www2.informatik.uni-freiburg.de/~cziegler/BX/
+Data used for this project was taken from - http://www2.informatik.uni-freiburg.de/~cziegler/BX/
 ## Features

 * Popularity-Based Recommendation